 It’s also important to note that when applying for either type of residency permit, you’ll need to bring with you a copy of all documentation translated into Portuguese.
 Some may also need to be properly legalized with the Apostille of Hague stamp.

 You can find a list of the documentation that must be legalized here.

-Why and How to Move to Portugal From the USA
+How to Move to Portugal From the USA